Osorbe10/EcoTronix/README.md

 sudo ./install.sh
 ```

-Once the installation is finished, it is recommended to enter the settings to configure the system.
+Once the installation is finished, it is mandatory to enter the settings to configure the system.

 ## Usage